Staging for Hodgkin disease

 - Drenching night sweats

-If a person has any of these, then more intense treatment is usually recommended.
+If a person has any of these B symptoms, more intense treatment is usually recommended.

 Resistant or recurrent Hodgkin disease

-These terms are not part of the formal staging system, but doctors or nurses may use them to describe what is going on with the lymphoma in some cases.
+These terms are not part of the formal staging system, but doctors or nurses might use them sometimes to describe what is going on with the disease.

-Recurrent or relapsed disease means that Hodgkin disease responded well to treatment at first and went away, but it has now come back.
-If Hodgkin disease returns, it may do so in the place where it first started or in another part of the body.
-This may happen shortly after treatment or years later.
+Recurrent or relapsed disease means that Hodgkin disease went away at first with treatment, but now has come back.
+If Hodgkin disease returns, it may be in the same place where it started or in another part of the body.
+This could happen shortly after treatment or years later.